TristanDamron/pkgenv/README.md

 ## Dependencies

-Package Env is written in Python and requires that you have Python 3.10 installed on your system.
+Package Env is written in Python and requires that you have Python 3.5 (or better) installed on your system.
 Additionally, Package Env depends on GNU system utils such as `which`, `readlink`, and `dirname` to function.
 Because of this, Package Env does not support BSD based systems.
 Vim and/or Nano are also strongly recommended to properly configure your Package Env config.yaml file.

 ## Installation